What Is Global Human Resource Management (GHRM)? A Complete Guide

 1. Establish Clear Communication Channels

-First and foremost, create channels that allow for regular updates, feedback, and collaboration.
+First and foremost, global human resources managers must create channels that allow for regular updates, feedback, and collaboration.
 For that, you must explore different communication tools– from video conferencing to instant messaging to offline communication.

 2. Develop a Global HR Strategy

-Next, to manage a diverse workforce, create policies and procedures that align with local laws, cultural differences, and market trends.
-A comprehensive global HR strategy is one that ensures fairness across all locations.
+To manage a diverse workforce, create policies and procedures that align with local laws, cultural differences, and HR market technology trends.
+A comprehensive global HR strategy ensures fairness across all locations.

 3. Invest in Cross-Cultural Training